jepstein-eagle/adaptable/README.md

 # adaptableblotter
 Repository for the Adaptable Blotter HTML5 version - AdaptableBlotter.JS - developed by Adaptable Tools.

-AdaptableBlotter.JS is a powerful data-agnostic grid that sits on top of an underlying grid component and provides all the advanced, rich functionality that financial users expect from their grids and blotters.
+AdaptableBlotter.JS is a powerful data-agnostic grid that sits on top of an underlying grid component and provides all the advanced, rich functionality that financial and other advanced users expect from their grids and blotters.

 It offers - out of the box - incredibly powerful searching, filtering, sorting, styling and editing functionality.
-And also offers unparalleled validation and audit functions, vital for the current regulatory and compliance environment.
+It also provides unparalleled validation and audit functions, vital in the current regulatory and compliance environment.
 Try it out for yourself at http://demo.adaptableblotter.com.

 Grid components supported included Telerik's Kendo Grid, the ag-Grid, OpenFin's Hypergrid and the Adaptable Grid by Adaptable Tools.
 And more grid components are being added all the time so contact us if you would like us to implement your favourite HTML5 grid control.